Senzoku District

 “Akio Goto.
 Teaches at a trade-tech there.
 Picked him up off English class.
 Fine prospect.
 He’s a good man.”

-The train cars were large and empty and the sounds rushed in to fill the empty spaces—the hard steel clack of the rails, the pump and hiss of the air compressors.
 The track emerged from darkness and elevated as it approached the city stations.
 Houses and apartments pushed against the trestles, packed together in eclectic patterns and shapes.
 The train raced along the tile and galvanized steel rooftops.
-It was early enough in the morning that futons were still being aired out; every balcony railing was draped with red and white and orange and red—patchwork quilts bright in the morning sun.
+It was early enough in the morning that every balcony railing was draped with futons being aired out, turning the apartment buildings into bright patchwork quilts.

 They got off at Kamata Ekimae, a university commuter stop.
 The station was worn and well used.
 High school students dressed in black Prussian cadet-style uniforms (girls in the ubiquitous navy sailor suits) were waiting to board.